bhumi23605/stone-paper-scissor/README.md

 # stone-paper-scissor
-This the game of stone-paper-scissor created with python
+This is the game of stone-paper-scissor created with python